School Overview

 To improve language acquisition and vocabulary | Assessments, observations, discussions with pupils and scrutiny of our VIP indicates improved oral language among disadvantaged pupils and a wider use of vocabulary in written work. |

-To achieve at least national figures for GLD | Outcomes in 2023/24 show that more than 75% of disadvantaged pupils achieve GLD. |
+To achieve at least national figures for GLD | Outcomes in 2024/25 and over the three-year period show that more than 75% of disadvantaged pupils achieve GLD. |

-To achieve at least national figures for PSC | Outcomes in 2023/24 show that more than 85% of disadvantaged pupils meet the expected standard in the PSC. |
+To achieve at least national figures for PSC | Outcomes in 2024/25 and over the three-year period show that more than 85% of disadvantaged pupils meet the expected standard in the PSC. |

 To ensure attainment in reading, writing and maths combined is at national figures for all pupils in KS2 | KS2 outcomes for combined reading, writing and maths show that more than 75% of disadvantaged pupils meet the expected standard.
-Expected standard in SPaG is at least 78% and greater depth in writing is at least 20%. |

 |

-To achieve a whole school attendance target of 96% for all groups and to ensure persistent absence figures are no greater than 9% | Sustained high attendance from 2023/24 demonstrated by:
+To achieve a whole school attendance target of 96% for all groups and to ensure persistent absence figures are no greater than 9% | Sustained high attendance from 2025/25 and over the three-year period demonstrated by:

 |